markhunte/Hype-CoreData-Example/README.md

-(This will always happen when the App loads the project )
+(This will always happen when the App loads the project but will run checks to see what should be used)